 I'm guessing the intent and the response is the same with a button, compared to a cord.
 It sounds like they're just changing the physical mechanism for speaking up and flagging a problem.

-The new buttons might look something like this (but in yellow)… I’m sure they will be designed to be easy to press or hit, since Toyota encourages people to call out problems.
+I'm sure the new buttons will be designed to be easy to press or hit, since Toyota encourages people to call out problems.

 When you're in a Toyota plant (including San Antonio, where I live), you see workers pulling the cords fairly frequently.
 And, when they do, a team leader is there within seconds.